sumcash-project/docs/app/assets/docs/007-PeerAssets.md

 > PeerAssets offers the framework that enables communities and organizations to issue and transact with blockchain assets.

-PeerAssets is a Sumcoin in-house developed blockchain token protocol.
-At the time of writing PeerAssets is tailored to work with the Sumcoin blockchain, however there are plans to port the technology to other blockchains like Bitcoin and allow for cross-chain compatibility.
+PeerAssets is a Sumcash in-house developed blockchain token protocol.
+At the time of writing PeerAssets is tailored to work with the Sumcash blockchain, however there are plans to port the technology to other blockchains like Bitcoin and allow for cross-chain compatibility.
 PeerAssets is as minimalist as possible, seeking to find the most efficient and affordable method for a blockchain to support tokenization.
-PeerAssets transactions are standard Sumcoin transactions, relayed by the standard nodes and processed by miners as any other transaction.
+PeerAssets transactions are standard Sumcash transactions, relayed by the standard nodes and processed by miners as any other transaction.
 Unlike many similar protocols ([Omni](http://www.omnilayer.org/), [CounterParty](http://counterparty.io/)), PeerAssets does not use so called "auxilary" tokens (Omni and XCP respectively), it only uses blockchain's native currency which is used to pay transaction fees.
 PeerAssets protocol does not require hard nor soft fork of the host network, but it requires development of a PeerAssets aware client.
 PeerAssets is also inspired by the original idea of "Colored Coins" and uses OP_RETURN to write data on the blockchain, but offers some optimizations to reduce amount of data written in the OP_RETURN and reducing blockchain bloat.
 PeerAssets enables easy querying of the blockchain for relevant transactions via the use P2TH, which allows development of very light clients and does not mandate the use of resource intense blockchain-parsing nodes which are common with competing protocols.

 PeerAsset protocol based assets can be utilized to represent any type of asset like bonds or equity.
 PeerAssets can also represent real life objects, and by doing so confirm their existence on the blockchain.